itsmohamedyahia/hashnode/clqb8ajre000d08jv94r6gn53.md

 and tried to execute doSthElse, it would throw an error complaining that doSthFancy is not defined.

-SO why is a closure useful?
+So, why is a closure useful?
 JUST A DEFINITION!?

-Let's see
+Let's see.

 First: (which is the boring usecase)